 The third conservation strategy I evaluated was the retrofitting of distribution line power poles with perch deterrents to discourage avian predators from perching.
 I evaluated the efficacy of five perch deterrents.
 The perch deterrents did not mitigate potential avian predators from perching.
 A deterrent designed for insulators, in combination with physical deterrents we tested, has potential to prevent perching.

 These studies provided a sound first step that can be built upon by the Monticello/Dove Creek Local Working Group to improve habitat conditions, reduce the threat of avian predation, and plan future conservation activities within the Conservation Area.

 Prather, Phoebe R., "Factors Affecting Gunnison Sage-Grouse (Centrocercus minimus) Conservation in San Juan County, Utah" (2010).
 All Graduate Theses and Dissertations.
-Paper 827.
+827.